-Included in this annual report are our audited consolidated statement of financial position as of December 31, 2017 and 2016, and the related audited consolidated statements of profit or loss, comprehensive income or loss, changes in equity and cash flows for the years ended December 31, 2017, 2016 and 2015.
+Included in this annual report are our audited consolidated statement of financial position as of December 31, 2018 and 2017, and the related audited consolidated statements of profit or loss, comprehensive income or loss, changes in equity and cash flows for the years ended December 31, 2018, 2017 and 2016.
+Our audited consolidated financial statements as of December 31, 2018 and for the years ended December 31, 2017 and 2016 have been restated to reflect the application of IFRS 15 (see note 5.1 to our annual consolidated financial statements).

-The Company's consolidated financial statements have been prepared in accordance with International Financial Reporting Standards or "IFRS," as issued by the International Accounting Standards Board, or "IASB."
+The Company's consolidated financial statements have been prepared in accordance with International Financial Reporting Standards or "IFRS", as issued by the International Accounting Standards Board, or "IASB".